JordanZimmitti/cookiecutter-fast-api/readme.md

 * **Caching**
     * Async Redis support via built-in redis helper classes
+    * Pipeline wrapper function for protecting transactions with retries and proper http errors

 * **Utilities**
     * A pydantic utility decorator function that creates a fast-api form from a pydantic model